GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/03.621-630/04.They-Call-Us/docs.md

 ---
+title: |
-title: 624.
-They Call Us
+    624. They Call Us - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 624.
+They Call Us.
+From Greenland's icy mountains, From India's coral strand, Where Afric's sunny fountains Roll down their golden sand, From many an ancient river, From many a palmy plain, They call us to deliver Their land from error's chain.
+    keywords:  |
-    keywords: Christ in Song, They Call Us, From Greenland&#039;s icy mountains,
+        Christ in Song, adventhymnals, advent hymnals, They Call Us, From Greenland's icy mountains.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 624. THEY CALL US
+####  Christ in Song,

 ```txt
 1.